MauriceDroll/LLM_Scene_Docker/README.md

 # ready2educate cell tutorial

-The goal of this tutorial is for you to become more familiar with ROS2 and the frameworks that we use at IRAS.

 **Note:** To set up the cell, if not done already, follow the instructions in the `cell_setup` branch of this repository.